thijsputman/home-assistant-config/extras/sysmon-mqtt/README.md

 - `network-adapters` (optional) — one or more network adapters to monitor as a space-delimited list (e.g., `'eth0 wlan0'`; mind the quotes when specifying more than one adapter)
+  - If the adapter's name matches `wl*`, signal-strength is also reported
 - `rtt-hosts` (optional) — one or more hosts to which to monitor the round-trip time as a space-delimited list (e.g., `'8.8.8.8 google.com'`; mind the quotes when specifying more than one hostname)